Arbitrum vs Polygon Scalability

 Data from Chainspect

-Arbitrum vs Polygon Real-Time TPS Chart
+Arbitrum vs Polygon Real-time TPS Chart

 Loading Data